dulucas/siMLPe/README.md

 A simple-yet-effective network achieving **SOTA** performance.

 In this paper, we propose a naive MLP-based network for human motion prediction.
-The network consists of only FCs, LayerNorms and Transpose.
+The network consists of only FCs, LayerNorms and Transpose operation.
 There is no non-linear activation in our network.

 [paper link](https://arxiv.org/abs/2207.01567)